astridx/meinblog/content/posts/joomla/35joomla-webservices.en.md

   - Joomla
 ---

 In this part we will take a look at the Joomla 4 API and how to access Joomla 4 content.
 A [programming interface](https://de.wikipedia.org/wiki/Programmierschnittstelle) - API for short (from English application programming interface) - is a program part that is made available by a software system to other programs for connection to the system.
 Nowadays, many online services provide APIs; these are then called [web service](https://de.wikipedia.org/wiki/Webservice).
-The existence of a documented programming interface (API) for a Joomla component allows others to create additional software for it or to use data in their own programs - to collaborate.
+The existence of a documented programming interface (API) for a Joomla component allows others to create additional software for it or to use data in their own programs - to collaborate.<!-- \index{API} --><!-- \index{web services} -->

 ## For impatient people